 In the following sections, we will go through these steps in more detail.

-Identifying the trigger scenario
+Identify the trigger scenario

 To do diagnose a UI delay, you first need to identify what (sequence of actions) causes Visual Studio to show the notification.
 This is in order for you to able to trigger the notification later with logging turned on.

-Restarting VS with activity logging on
+Restart VS with activity logging on

 Visual Studio can generate an "activity log" that provides information helpful when debugging an issue.
 To turn on activity logging in Visual Studio, start Visual Studio with the

 /log command line option.
 After Visual Studio starts, the activity log is stored in the following location: